-In order to place the Xs or the Os, first the student has to say one sentence that starts with the subject that appears in the square he chose.
-If the sentence is wrong, he cannot place the X or O, and the turn goes to the other player.
+In order to place the Xs or the Os, first they have to say one sentence that starts with the subject that appears in the square they chose.
+If the sentence is wrong, they cannot place the X or O, and the turn goes to the other player.